Ryusuke Hamaguchi: Career

 In 2021, Hamaguchi won the Silver Bear award at the Berlinale with his Wheel of Fortune and Fantasy.
 That same year his Drive My Car won Best Picture awards from the New York Film Critics Circle, Boston Society of Film Critics, and Los Angeles Film Critics Association as well as "Best Motion Picture - Non-English Language" at the Golden Globes.
 Hamaguchi was nominated for an Oscar for Best Director for Drive My Car, becoming the third Japanese director to accomplish this feat.

+In 2023, his film Evil Does Not Exist was awarded the Grand Jury Prize at the Venice Film Festival.
+That same year, he released the film Gift, which uses the same footage as Evil Does Not Exist (though with a different story) and is accompanied by a live score.

 Influences and style

 Hamaguchi has referred to himself as "purely a cinephile" and "conventionally in love with Hollywood films."
 He has been influenced by the works of John Cassavetes.

+In April 2024, he listed his 50 favorite films for LaCinetek.
+His selection explores various cinema genres and periods, including works from directors such as Robert Bresson, Clint Eastwood, Howard Hawks, Edward Yang, Kenji Mizoguchi and Robert Zemeckis.